-The NFL Draft is taking place over the next several days.
+The NFL Draft takes place every Spring, injecting hope and excitement into the lives of teams, players, and fans alike.
 College players have been demonstrating their abilities at the NFL combine and at pro days over the past several weeks to show that they have what it takes to compete in the NFL.

-While only 253 players will be chosen in the draft and some will never see actual playing time in the NFL, there is a much bigger draft taking place at the same time: Class of 2016 Entry Level Hiring.
+While only about two hundred and fifty players will be chosen in the draft—and some will never see actual playing time in the NFL—there is a much bigger draft taking place at the same time: Entry Level Hiring for the Graduating College Class.
 Way more candidates, numbering up to 2 million, are participating in this draft.

 There are several things we can learn from the NFL Draft that will help college graduates prepare for the transition from entry level candidate to entry level hire: